 People developing SVCO might notice swelling around their eyes, particularly first thing in the morning.
 SVCO can happen quite quickly or may take several weeks to develop.

 Treatments are aimed at reducing the blockage of the vein and relieving symptoms.
 Steroids, such as prednisolone or dexamethasone can often reduce swelling.
 Other treatments depend on the type of lung cancer you have.
 Chemotherapy might be used for small cell lung cancer and radiotherapy or biological therapy for non small cell lung cancer.

 Sometimes doctors put a metal tube (stent) inside the vein to keep it open.
 They might use a stent if SVCO develops rapidly, particularly if the cancer has not yet been fully diagnosed.
 Or they may use it if chemotherapy or radiotherapy does not help to relieve symptoms.

 When cancer spreads to the bones it can cause pain and weaken them.
 When the bones are weaker they break more easily.
-To help strengthen your bones, lower the risk of fractures and control pain you may have drug treatment.
-You will have painkillers if you have pain and you may also have drugs that help to strengthen your bones.
+To help strengthen your bones, lower the risk of fractures and control pain you may have one of the following treatments or a combination.

 Trials of experimental treatments are going on and you may be able to take part in one.
 Some trials are for new chemotherapy drugs or new combinations of drugs.